NicBonetto/twitter-travel/README.md

 # twitter-travel
 A website for adventurers who want to travel using Twitter's recommendations.

+*Note: there is a daily limit on Twitter API requests.*

 # Getting Started

 This application uses Git and Node, so make sure they are downloaded.
+You must also set up environmental variables (Twitter API keys, PORT, and DATABASE_URL).
 Then follow these prompts:

 ```
 $ git clone https://github.com/NicBonetto/twitter-travel.git